 Development of dissertation proposal.
 Formation of research question, selection of methodologies, development of problem statement, research questions, and identification of research variables, constructs of phenomena.
 Identification of data collection and data analysis procedures.
 This course meets in-person three to five times during the semester.
 Class dates are announced to ADLL students the preceding semester.
 Classes are held on campus on Saturdays from 9AM to 5PM.
 Participation is mandatory.
 Prerequisite: ADLL 64003 or ESRM 64003 or ADLL 64103 or ADLL 64203 or ADLL 64303, or equivalent.
+Must be enrolled student in ADLL EDD program OR Instructor consent.
 (Typically offered: Spring)